 We recognise this is an emerging and fast moving area, and will keep this policy under review.

-If you have any queries about this policy and its implementation please email firstname.lastname@example.org.
+If you have any queries about this policy, or how to comply, please email firstname.lastname@example.org.

-For local guidance specific to your institution, please follow the link on the open access funding page.
+For guidance on how to claim open access costs at your institution, where funding has been provided, please follow the link on the open access funding page.

-For links to other Europe PMC Funders' policies and FAQs, see the Europe PMC site.
+For links to other Europe PMC Funders' policies and FAQs, see the Europe PMC website.